The Evolving World of Compliance

 The following highlights those current "hot buttons" for registered investment advisers as identified by the SEC staff during the conference.

 Detecting Fraud to Protect Investors - The SEC intends to focus on misappropriation of funds.
-Specifically, the SEC will enquire as to whether the assets are there, do clients own what they think they own, and whom is custodying assets.
+Specifically, the SEC will inquire as to whether the assets are there, do clients own what they think they own, and who has custody of assets.